MaligayaChristianAngelo/frontend-assessment/readme.md

 Exercise 1 - exercise1result.zip folder
 ---
 Instructions
 -The files are save in EXERCISE1RESULT folder.
 You can access the exercise1result by opening the INDEX.HTML file using Google or Firefox.
+You can see the codes using notepad++, sublime or other related platforms.

 -You can see photoresults on resultscreenshots folder under exercise1result.zip.

 Exercise 2 - exercise2result.zip folder
 ---
 Instructions
 -The files are save in EXERCISE2RESULT folder.
-You can access the exercise1result by opening the INDEX.HTML file using Google of Firefox.
+You can access the exercise1result by opening the INDEX.HTML file using Google or Firefox.
+You can see the codes using notepad++, sublime or other related platforms.

 Screenshots
 -You can see photoresults on resultscreenshots folder under exercise2result.zip